FastComments/fastcomments-docs/src/content/guides/customizations-and-configuration/items/sso.md

 - Username must be unique when paired with an email.
 - If Username is not unique, the user will go through the same flow as if not using SSO.
 - The user now has to deal with another account, not only the account associated with your website.

+#### Simple SSO API

+We do not provide an api for interacting with the users created from the Simple SSO flow.